OpenReqEU/qthulhu/README.md

 Essential information of an issue is displayed on the right-hand side.
 - *Navigating* the link network
 The user can drag items and add or remove layers.
+- *Accepting & rejecting* proposed links
+The results of a link detection are also visualized, this view should can be toggled on and off for a specific issue.
+While the link detection is enabled the user is given a list where he can decide what type of link should be used or if this proposed link should not be a link.
+- *Consistency Checker*
+Checking if the issues in the link map do not have conflicting link type and priority and displaying the result.

 #### Functionalities in development
-- *Accepting & rejecting* proposed links
-The results of a similarity detection are also visualized, this view should be toggled on and off.
-While the similarity detection is enabled the user is given a list where he can decide what type of link should be used or if this proposed link should not be a link.
 - *Editing* links
 By right-clicking an edge, the user can change the link type, switch direction or remove the link
 - *Filtering* the issue link map for specified properties To support the user in navigating this link network filters should be in place to hide issues depending on their status, the link type between them.

 #### Functionalities planned
-- *Consistency Checker*
+- *Editing* links
-Checking if the issues in the link map do not have conflicting link type and priority
+By right-clicking an edge, the user can change the link type, switch direction or remove the link
+- *Filtering* the issue link map for specified properties To support the user in navigating this link network filters should be in place to hide issues depending on their status, the link type between them.

 ### Accessing the application
 The application is accessible here: http://217.172.12.199:10201 and an older version here: http://bugreports-test.qt.io:10201/

 Additionally, a connection to the tool is in https://bugreports-test.qt.io/secure/Dashboard.jspa.
+This connection is created by installing the ["jira-redirction" plugin](https://github.com/OpenReqEU/jira-redirection).

 ### How to install
 This is a maven project, so use